aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 ![Effect of temperature in mean adversarial distance](/assets/adv/effect_of_temp.png)

 Here we see that there is no positive correlation between the distillation temperature and the mean adversarial distance (as observed in the weaker attacks).
 Note that the latter measures the robustness of the networks (expected value of the radius is the mean adversarial distance).
 In fact, the correlation coefficient is negative.
-This suggest that increasing the temperature does not increase the robustness, instead it only causes the previous weaker attacks to fail more often.
+This suggests that increasing the temperature does not increase the robustness; instead, it only causes the previous weaker attacks to fail more often.

 #### <a name="transferability"></a>Breaking Defensive Distillation again with Transferability!

-We demonstrated that C-W attack successfully work against distilled network.
+We demonstrated that the C-W attack successfully works against the distilled network.
 But can it be that an adversarial example created from an undistilled network fails (or transfers to) a distilled network? **YES!!**

-Recall that this is the Transferability property of adversarial examples as discussed in [Szegdey et al. 2014](#lbfgs).
+Recall that this is the Transferability property of adversarial examples, as discussed in [Szegdey et al. 2014](#lbfgs).
 This is achieved by generating *high-confidence* adversarial examples on a standard model.
 Remember the constant $\kappa$ in the objective function?

 $$f(x\prime)=max(max[Z(x\prime)_{i}: i \neq t] - Z(x\prime)_{t}, -\kappa)$$

 Increasing this $\kappa$ value forces the network to find adversarial examples with *higher-confidence*.
-What is means is that the adversarial example should not barely cross the boundary and enter into the target class (or another random class in case of untargetted attacks), instead **it should be classified to the target class with high probability**.
+What is means is that the adversarial example should not barely cross the boundary and enter into the target class (or another random class in case of untargeted attacks); instead **it should be classified to the target class with high probability**.

 There are two experiments for testing this hypothesis -